saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-apple-pay.md

 - You need to use [Private devices](#apple-pay-on-real-private-devices) with Apple Payment enabled.
 - [Instrumentation](#disable-instrumentation) needs to be disabled.
 - You need to add your Sauce Labs hosted Private device [UDID](#apple-pay-on-real-private-devices) to your own provisioning profile.
-- Devices need to have a physical button with Assistive touch enabled.
-In this case for you to accept Apple Payment confirmation through assistive touch!
+- Devices with Assistive touch enabled.
+In this case, you need to accept Apple Payment confirmation through assistive touch!

 ## Apple Certificates